 PEAR BABY PUREE

 This simple pear puree is great for mild cases of constipation.
-You can add in 1/4 – 1/2 tsp of fresh ginger to help ease digestion pain.
+You can add 1/4 – 1/2 tsp of fresh ginger to help ease digestive pain.

 4.97 stars (30 ratings)